 Adrenal cancer is staged and treated based on the size of the tumor and how far the cancer has spread.
 The following stages are used to describe adrenal cancer:

-- Stage I: In stage I, the tumor is 5 centimeters or smaller and is found only in the adrenal gland.
+- Stage 1: In stage 1, the tumor is 5 centimeters or smaller and is found only in the adrenal gland.

-- Stage II: In stage II, the tumor is larger than 5 centimeters and is found only in the adrenal gland.
+- Stage 2: In stage 2, the tumor is larger than 5 centimeters and is found only in the adrenal gland.

-- Stage III: In stage III, the tumor can be any size and may have spread to fat or lymph nodes near the adrenal gland.
+- Stage 3: In stage 3, the tumor can be any size and may have spread to fat or lymph nodes near the adrenal gland.

-- Stage IV: In stage IV, the tumor can be any size and has spread:
+- Stage 4: In stage 4, the tumor can be any size and has spread:

 - To fat or organs, and to lymph nodes near the adrenal gland

 - To other parts of the body.
-Adrenocortical carcinoma commonly spreads to the lung, liver, bones, and peritoneum (the tissue that lines the abdominal wall and covers most of the organs in the abdomen).
+Adrenocortical carcinoma, which is a rare cancer that forms in the outer layer of tissue of the adrenal gland, commonly spreads to the lung, liver, bones, and peritoneum (the tissue that lines the abdominal wall and covers most of the organs in the abdomen).